ashiwalv/Cloud-Computing-01/PROPOSAL.md

 # Micro-Services Based Dashboard for a Modular Factory
 A modular factory is a network of decoupled and independent automation components.
-These automation components can range from a singular unit such as a motors, valves or sensors to complex production units suchs as packaging stations, pick and place units or robotic arms.
+These automation components can range from a singular unit such as motors, valves or sensors to complex production units such as packaging stations, pick and place units, or robotic arms.
 A modular factory enables flexible and adaptable manufacturing processes.

-The auto-integration of new automation components in production network and auto/semi reconfiguration of the manufacturing systems are major issues in realization of a modular factory.
-Various appraoches are proposed in the literature to build a modular factory, but there is lack of practical approaches.
-This project demonstrate the use of micro-services architecture to develop a dashboard display for a modular factory.
-A dashboard is used to provide process monitoring and system wide overview.
+The auto-integration of new automation components in the production network and auto/semi reconfiguration of the manufacturing systems are major issues in the realization of a modular factory.
+Various approaches are proposed in the literature to build a modular factory, but there is a lack of practical approaches.
+This project demonstrates the use of micro-services architecture to develop a dashboard display for a modular factory.
+A dashboard is used to provide process monitoring and system-wide overview.

-In this project, a design of modular factory is proposed based on micro-service architecture.
+In this project, a design of a modular factory is proposed based on micro-service architecture.
 In the demo, three dummy production modules will be developed.
 The OPC UA servers will provide the information models of the modules.
-These information models will be used by Display Managers to integrate and reconfigure Dashboard display.
-Display manager offers life-cycle mangement of dashboard and OPC UA client applications.
+These information models will be used by Display Managers to integrate and reconfigure the dashboard display.
+Display manager offers life-cycle management of dashboard and OPC UA client applications.
 The OPC UA client applications will provide data exchange and connection management services to the Display Manager application.

-A Local Discovery Server (LDS) is implemented to support the auto-discovery and registeration of automation modules.
+A Local Discovery Server (LDS) is implemented to support the auto-discovery and registration of automation modules.

-The kubernetes is proposed as the platform to deploy and manage the indpendent applications running as micro-services.
+The Kubernetes is proposed as the platform to deploy and manage the independent applications running as micro-services.
 These micro-services will be developed and deployed in dedicated containers.
 Which enables faster and decoupled developments of modules.

 ### Add figure here and remove this line